2025 Spanish Grand Prix

 The 2025 Spanish Grand Prix (officially known as the Formula 1 Aramco Gran Premio de España 2025) was a Formula One motor race that was held on 1 June 2025, at the Circuit de Barcelona-Catalunya in Montmeló, Spain.
 It was the ninth round of the 2025 Formula One World Championship.
 Oscar Piastri of McLaren secured pole position and won the event ahead of his teammate Lando Norris and Charles Leclerc of Ferrari.

+The result extended Piastri's gap over Norris to ten points in the championship.
+Following his ten-second time-penalty for causing a collision with George Russell, Max Verstappen was now 49 points behind Piastri in third.
+Ferrari passed both Mercedes and Red Bull for second in the championship with 162 points, six and 21 points clear from both teams, respectively.

 Background

 The event was held at the Circuit de Barcelona-Catalunya in Montmeló for the 35th time in the circuit's history, across the weekend of 30 May – 1 June.
 The Grand Prix was the ninth round of the 2025 Formula One World Championship and the 55th running of the Spanish Grand Prix as a round of the Formula One World Championship.

-This was also the last Spanish Grand Prix to be held at the Circuit de Barcelona-Catalunya in Montmeló before being moved to a new street circuit in Madrid from the following 2026 race onward.
+This was the last Spanish Grand Prix held at the Circuit de Barcelona-Catalunya before being moved to Madring in Madrid from 2026 onward.
+The circuit would continue to host the Barcelona-Catalunya Grand Prix from 2026 onwards.